 - Barbis Diner & Bar – This place has a wide variety of excellent burgers.
-It’s located at Ofira Park, Tarshish Street 19, which is in the touristic area near all the hotels.
+It’s located at Ofira Park, Tarshish Street 19, in the tourist area near all the hotels.
 Not Kosher.

 For dessert, I can recommend Pini Lek.
 It was the first ice cream parlor opened in Eilat.
 It’s located in the residential area of Eilat, on Eilot Street 102.
-It’s a good opportunity to eat delicious ice cream and at the same time meet some local people from Eilat.
+It offers an excellent opportunity to eat delicious ice cream and at the same time meet some local people from Eilat.

 Money-saving tips for Eilat

-Eilat is pricey like everywhere in Israel.
-But if you stay away from the shopping malls, choose affordable accommodation, and walk wherever you can, you can minimize the cost.
-If you’re not camping outdoors, expect to pay around 190 to 400 Shekels per person per day, including food and accommodation.
+Eilat is pricey, like everywhere in Israel.
+But if you stay away from the shopping malls, choose affordable accommodations, and walk wherever you can, you can minimize the cost.
+If you’re not camping outdoors, expect to pay around 200 to 400 Shekels per person daily, including food and accommodation.
 If you plan to rent a car, you should add the car rental price to the calculations.

 Here are a few ways to save money while traveling in Eilat and its surroundings:

-If you want to save money on accommodation and don’t want to camp outdoors, Couchsurfing is a great option.
+If you want to save money on accommodation and prefer avoiding outdoor camping, Couchsurfing is a great option.
 In some places, they have started charging an annual subscription, but it’s still worth it.
-Couchsurfing is a platform where you can connect to local hosts, who will be happy to host you for free.
+Couchsurfing is a platform where you can connect to local hosts who will happily host you for free.
 This way, you save money and get to know the local people!
-Couchsurfing is very popular in Israel, so it’s easy to find a host.
+Couchsurfing is very popular in Israel, so it should be easy to find a host.
 Just make sure to read the references before you send a request and stick to the safety basics.